-KLLine serial or USB, PC version only due to limitations of Android OS.
+KLLine USB interface.
+PC version only due to limitations of Android OS.
 No CAN support so it is recommended for the non-CAN based cars.
 For example, interfaces supplied by Electronic-Fuchs.de, Obdauto.fr , and ECUFix.com are supported.

-Note: USB interfaces are supported on the Android devices via On-The-Go, check if your Android device supports On-The-Go and get a corresponding adapter.
+Note: USB interfaces are supported on the Android devices via On-The-Go.
+Check if your Android device has support for On-The-Go and get a corresponding adapter.

-Note: Some WLAN interfaces have built-in support for Android (like OBDLink MX WiFi), for the others the WLAN connection is only available on Android devices with ad-hoc Wi-Fi support.
-Before purchasing a WLAN interface for use with the Android version of AlfaOBD please check if it is possible to configure your particular Android device for ad-hoc Wi-Fi.
-Typically it means that the device is rooted and the Wi-Fi driver is replaced with an "adjusted" one.
+Note: Some WLAN interfaces have built-in support for Android (like OBDLink MX WiFi), the WLAN connection to the other ones is only available from the Android devices having the ad-hoc Wi-Fi support enabled.
+Before purchasing a WLAN interface for use with the Android version of AlfaOBD please check if it is possible to configure your particular Android device for the ad-hoc Wi-Fi.
+Typically it requires that the device to be rooted and the Wi-Fi driver replaced with a modified one.

 The adapters are available at Electronic-Fuchs.de , Obdauto.fr , or Gendan.co.uk

-For the detailed description of AlfaOBD for Windows features, installation and use see help which is also included into the download packages.
+For the detailed description of the features, installation and use of AlfaOBD for Windows see help which is also included into the download packages.